Frequently Asked Questions

 What should I bring?

-Spring/Fall (April, May, and October): Polypro top or wool sweater, sunglasses and strap, tennis shoes with polypro, wool, or wetsuit sock, extra wool sweater optional, wool hat.
+Spring/Fall (April, May, and October): Warm base layers: wool sweater, leggings. tennis shoes with polypro, wool, or wetsuit sock.

 How many can fit in your boats?